 Collecting all the terms shows that we get

 \end{proof}

-Lemmas \ref{Neo} and \ref{Wot} prove the theorem when $q_1(t,l) < d/l < q_2(t,l)$.
+Lemmas \ref{Neo}, \ref{Wot} and \ref{Three} prove the theorem when $q_1(t,l) < d/l < q_2(t,l)$.

 Now assume $d/l \geq q_2(t,l)$.
+This time, do not deform the $u$-contour.
+With the same substitutions, we have

-Once again, there are four terms in \eqref{TheDoubleIntegral}, corresponding to $z^{\pm s_1}v^{\pm s_2}$.
+where the $z$-contour is the unit circle and the $v$-contour goes outside the unit circle.
+Once again, there are four terms in \eqref{TheDoubleIntegral'}, corresponding to $z^{\pm s_1}v^{\pm s_2}$.
 First let us calculate the term corresponding to $z^{-s_1}v^{s_2}$.
-This term equals \eqref{TheFirstTerm}.
-Let $z_{max}$ denote the largest real root of $R_{t,d,l}$ and deform the countours as shown in Figure \ref{AuxPicture2}.
-Then \eqref{TheFirstTerm} asymptotically evaluates to zero.
+This term equals

+Let $z_{max}$ denote the largest real root of $R_{t,d,l}$ and deform the countours as shown in Figure~\ref{AuxPicture2}.
+Then \eqref{TheFirstTerm'} asymptotically evaluates to zero.
 Since $z_{max}>1$ by Proposition \ref{prove!}, these deformations can be made without picking up residues at $v=z^{-1}$.
 The residues at $v=z$ equal